steadylearner/cargo-publish-example/README.md

 ## Details

 - The functional macros from this crate will help you to reuse fields in a struct and enum.

-No real inherit happens.
-So, you don't need to worry about the relevant problem.
+- Each structs and enum created from them are completely separated except they have the same fields.

 <br>

 ## Comparison to attribute macros

-[You can do the same with attribute macros from Rust.](https://github.com/steadylearner/Rust-Full-Stack/tree/master/macro/attribute) But, you will need to have more dependencies.
+[You can do the same with attribute macros.](https://github.com/steadylearner/Rust-Full-Stack/tree/master/macro/attribute) But, you will need to have more dependencies.

 [If you want more information, please read the official documenation about procedural macros.](https://doc.rust-lang.org/reference/procedural-macros.html#attribute-macros)